-The aim of this Letter is to compute the width distribution (WD) $\Phi(z)$ for elastic interfaces driven in random media, exactly at the depinning threshold, numerically and from field theory.
-As in the linear problems treated earlier, we confirm the existence of universal properties in various dimensions dand with several functional forms of the elasticity.
-The surprising finding is that in all cases $P(w^2)$ (i.e. its shape) is extremely well approximated by a simple generalized Gaussian approximation (GA), without any fit parameter, and depends only on ζ , which is determined independently.
-This suggests that the complicated morphology of interfaces (cracks, domain walls, etc.) may be rendered by a simple ansatz of independent modes with a characteristic decay.
+The aim of this paper is to compute the width distribution (WD) $\Phi(z)$ for elastic interfaces driven in random media, exactly at the depinning threshold, numerically and from field theory.
+As in the linear problems treated earlier, we confirm the existence of universal properties in various dimensions d and with several functional forms of the elasticity.
+The surprising finding is that in all cases $P(w^2)$ (i.e., its shape) is extremely well approximated by a simple generalized Gaussian approximation (GA), without any fit parameter, and depends only on $\zeta$ , which is determined independently.
+This suggests that the complicated morphology of interfaces (cracks, domain walls, etc.) may be modeled by a simple ansatz of independent modes with a characteristic decay.
 This may have important consequences for the analysis of numerical and experimental data.
-Our numerical results are then understood within a functional renormalization group calculation, detailed in a companion paper [15].
+Our numerical results are then placed in the context of a functional renormalization group calculation, detailed in a companion paper [16].

-We consider the zero temperature equation of motion of an interface given by where the functional $E(\{h,\mathbf{x}\})$ represents the total energy incorporating potential energy due to the driving force f, the short-range correlated disorder force $\eta(\mathbf{x},h)$, as well as its internal convex elastic energy E{el} .
-Equation (3) is non-linear, and has not been solved exactly.
-We are interested in the depinning limit ($f=f_c$) where the velocity of the elastic manifold goes to zero.
-We use periodic boundary conditions, and recall that the WD $\Phi(z)$, although independent of small scale details, does depend on the boundary condition at large scale.
+We consider the zero temperature equation of motion of an interface given by where the functional $E(\{h, \mathbf{x}\})$ represents the total energy comprising potential energy due to the driving force f, the short-range correlated disorder force $\eta(\mathbf{x}, h)$ , as well as its internal convex elastic energy $E{el}$ .
+Equation (3) is nonlinear and has not been solved exactly.
+We are interested in the depinning limit $(f=f_c)$ where the velocity of the elastic manifold goes to zero.
+We use periodic boundary conditions and recall that the WD $\Phi(z)$ , although independent of small scale details, does depend on the boundary condition at large scale.